aceacedey/BatchRun_r5r_CSC/README.md

 #### Important GTFS Data Consideration

-⚠️ **Problem**: During this project, an issue was identified where the `detailed_itineraries()` function failed for some OD pairs due to an inconsistency in the official GTFS data (`stop_times.txt` entries were not in chronological order).
+⚠️ **Problem**: During this project, an issue was identified where the `detailed_itineraries()` function failed for some OD pairs due to an inconsistency in the official GTFS data (it seems the issue originates from the `shpes.txt` entries).
 Full discussion: [r5r Issue #510](https://github.com/ipeaGIT/r5r/issues/510).

 ✅ **Solution**: The GTFS file used in this repository has been pre-processed to correct these errors.
-Users who intend to use different GTFS files **must** validate their `stop_times.txt` data to ensure all events are chronological.
+Users who intend to use different GTFS files **must** validate their `shapes.txt` data to ensure all events are as the solution proposed in the issue.

 #### Configuration & Execution